First Nations Committee members

 Te Ngaehe Wanikau

-Te Ngaehe Wanikau is a highly respected Indigenous leader, negotiator, and policy strategist with more than four decades of experience advancing Indigenous rights, environmental stewardship, and self-determination.
-A descendant of Ngāti Hikairo ki Tongariro – Ngāti Tūwharetoa, he has played a pivotal role in tribal governance, treaty negotiations, and global Indigenous advocacy, demonstrating his unwavering commitment to Indigenous self-determination, sustainable governance and cross-cultural collaboration.
+Te Ngaehe Wanikau is an Indigenous leader and negotiator with over 40 years’ experience in Indigenous rights, environmental stewardship, and self-determination.
+A descendant of Ngāti Hikairo ki Tongariro – Ngāti Tūwharetoa, he has been pivotal in tribal governance, treaty negotiations, and global advocacy for Indigenous peoples.

-As Chief Advisor to Te Kotahitanga o Ngāti Tūwharetoa, Te Ngaehe has guided high-level negotiations, dispute resolution, and co-governance initiatives involving hapū, iwi, government, and corporate partners.
-He has been central to achieving historic milestones, including successful tribal settlements and cultural redress.
-His leadership was instrumental in securing significant settlements and co-governance agreements, including the return of Tongariro National Park under UNESCO-recognised cultural values.
+As Chief Advisor to Te Kotahitanga o Ngāti Tūwharetoa, he has led major negotiations, dispute resolution, and co-governance initiatives, achieving historic tribal settlements and cultural redress, including the return of Tongariro National Park.

-He holds a Master’ in Business Management, a Postgraduate Diploma in Māori and Management, and a Bachelor of Māori Studies.
+He holds a Master’s in Business Management, a Postgraduate Diploma in Māori and Management, and a Bachelor of Māori Studies.

 Jacqueline Te Mataara Lonangi.png